 The United Kingdom is my most frequented country that I have visited and explored.
-I have been traveling to London time after time since 2009 and am not done yet.
-In over a decade, I have watched the food scene change and am always excited about it.
+I have been traveling to London time after time since 2009, and am not done yet.
+In over a decade, I have watched the food scene evolve, and am always excited about it.
 England is not all about fish and chips or English fry-ups, although those are a couple of my favorite British meals.

 The Mac Factory

 The Camden Market has a plethora of tempting food options including terrific Mac and Cheese.
 Growing up in the States, I grew up on this dish and enjoy the creative varieties that it comes in.
-The Mac Factory at Camden Market offers a tasty menu of different Mac and Cheese’s from the classic to ones loaded with grown up ingredients.
+The Mac Factory at Camden Market offers a tasty menu of different Mac and Cheese’s, from the classic to ones loaded with grown up ingredients.

 It was a tough choice but I decided on the Super Mario Mac and Cheese.
-It is your classic Mac and Cheese with sauteed mushrooms, truffle oil and garlic.
+It is your classic Mac and Cheese with sauteed mushrooms, truffle oil, and garlic.
 It was wonderful cheesy goodness with a nice zest of garlic and truffle.
-I do not typically consume truffle oil but I made an exception here.
+I do not typically consume truffle oil, but I made an exception here.

 For location and information, please visit – The Mac Factory